Remote Sensing and Geospatial Data

 -

-Mapping coral reef ecosystem assets -- delineating reef extent and geomorphic zones (reef flat, reef crest, fore-reef slope) using multispectral satellite imagery and acoustic bathymetry.
-The Allen Coral Atlas (version 2.0, released 2022) provides standardized reef extent and geomorphic zone mapping at approximately 5-metre resolution for shallow tropical reef areas globally, derived from Planet satellite imagery.[11]
+Mapping coral reef ecosystem assets—delineating reef extent and geomorphic zones (reef flat, reef crest, fore-reef slope) using multispectral satellite imagery and acoustic bathymetry.
+The Allen Coral Atlas (version 2.0, released 2022) provides standardized reef extent and geomorphic zone mapping at approximately 3.7m source resolution (Planet satellite imagery) for shallow tropical reef areas globally.[9]

 -

-Extent accounts compiled using remote sensing data feed directly into TG-3.1 Asset Accounts (Section 3.4 on ecosystem asset accounts), providing the opening stock, additions, reductions, and closing stock entries required by SEEA EA Table 4.1.[12]
+Extent accounts compiled using remote sensing data feed directly into TG-3.1 Asset Accounts (Section 3.4 on ecosystem asset accounts).[10]

 3.1.2 Change Detection and Degradation Assessment